 Patrick Leblond - Public and International Affairs

-The CN-Paul M. Tellier Chair on Business and Public Policy, with the support of a committee of expert consultants, is investigating how the governments of Canada, Ontario and Quebec cooperated with the business community to manage the COVID-19 crisis.
-Using media reports, interviews with government officials, and documentary evidence, Canada’s performance will be compared with countries that are deemed to have managed the pandemic relatively well: Australia, New Zealand and Switzerland.
-Ultimately, a policy brief and video summary will accompany a research report providing recommendations for improving business-government cooperation in preparation for future sanitary or environmental crises.
+The CN-Paul M. Tellier Chair on Business and Public Policy, with the support of an advisory committee of experts from business, government and academia, is investigating how the governments of Canada, Ontario and Quebec interacted with the business community to manage the COVID-19 pandemic and its aftermath in Canada.
+Using media reports, interviews with business and government officials as well documentary evidence, the study seeks to assess the nature of business-government cooperation with respect to crisis management and prevention in Canada.
+To learn more visit their website.

 Alex McClelland - Criminology